misko/mlipview/README.md

 The backend returns instantaneous kinetic temperature; exposed as `viewerApi.state.dynamics.temperature`.
 Safety: MD aborts server-side if any per-step displacement > 5 Å or coordinates become non-finite.

+#### Temperature Slider (Desktop HUD)
+The desktop HUD provides a temperature slider controlling the target thermostat temperature for MD steps and runs:

+* Range: 0–2000 K
+* Resolution: 30 discrete steps (internally mapped; includes an exact 298 K step)
+* Visible tick labels: 0 K, 298 K, 400 K
+* Selected target stored at `window.__MLIP_TARGET_TEMPERATURE` (default 298) and mirrored to `viewerApi.state.dynamics.targetTemperature`.
+* UI buttons (MD step / MD run) pass this target value; programmatic calls can still supply an explicit `temperature` parameter overriding the slider.

+The instantaneous kinetic temperature reported by the backend remains available at `viewerApi.state.dynamics.temperature` and may differ from the target during early thermostat equilibration.

+Live adjustment: During a continuous MD run started with `MD: (run)`, moving the slider now changes the target temperature of subsequent `/serve/md` step requests immediately.
+The loop re-samples `window.__MLIP_TARGET_TEMPERATURE` each iteration instead of closing over the initial value.
+Single-step MD (`MD: (step)`) still uses the temperature at the moment the button is pressed.
+Values are clamped to the slider domain [0, 2000] K as a safety measure.

+Instantaneous Temperature Display: A HUD element labeled `T:` shows the instantaneous kinetic temperature returned by the backend after each MD step (single or continuous).
+This value may fluctuate around (and deviate temporarily from) the target slider temperature—especially early in a run or following abrupt geometry edits—because it is derived from current atomic velocities.
+The target (thermostat) temperature is the slider value; the instantaneous value is what the system actually exhibits at that timestep.

 ### Integration Test (Water Relax Parity)

 Jest global setup now launches BOTH servers automatically: